kelseyhightower/consul-on-kubernetes/README.md

 ### Create the Consule Secret and Configmap

+The Consul cluster will be configured using a combination of CLI flags, TLS certs, and a configuration file.

-Store the gossip encryption key and TLS certs in a Kubernetes secret:
+Store the gossip encryption key and TLS certs in a Secret:

 ```
 kubectl create secret generic consul \